pysat/pysat/README.md

   * pandas has been forked to accomodate the assignment of pandas Series/ Dateframes as single elements of a Series/Dataframe.
   * supports 1D, 2D, 3D, and nD data in a single structure
-* The pysat standards and features enable the developemnt of instrument independent analysis routines.
-Up to a point, 2D analysis code is likely not suitable for 1D data.
+* The pysat standards and features enable the development of instrument independent analysis routines.

 #Installation
 * Clone repositories for both pysat and the forked pandas.